wingedfox/reviews-service-demo/README.md

 $ cd ../packages/<service>/
 $ npm start
 ```

-NOTE: use `local.yaml` or env vars for correct MQ and PG access credentials.
+NOTE: Use `local.yaml` or env vars for correct MQ and PG access credentials.

 Testing
 -------

 ### Manual
 Use supplied Docs UI for testing, all examples are attached to the correspponding methods: http://localhost:8080/docs

+NOTE: Profanity is checked against a dictionary of 'bad words'.

 ### Automated
 ```bash